-Dissected new iPhones reveal Micron, Toshiba parts
+Dissected new iPhones reveal Intel, Micron, Toshiba parts

 IFixit technicians also found components from companies including Skyworks Solutions (SWKS.O), Broadcom (AVGO.O), Murata (6981.T), NXP Semiconductors (NXPI.O), Cypress Semiconductor (CY.O), Texas Instruments (TXN.O) and STMicroelectronics (STM.BN) among others.

-It listed DRAM and NAND memory chips from Micron and Toshiba while not listing any parts produced by Intel (INTC.O), whose modem and communications chips are seen as the natural replacements for Qualcomm hardware.

-Reporting by Arjun Panchadar, Sonam Rai and Munsif Vengattil in Bengaluru; editing by Patrick Graham
+Reporting by Arjun Panchadar, Sonam Rai and Munsif Vengattil in Bengaluru; Editing by Patrick Graham and Anil D'Silva